cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 Ask:

 * What information might anchor the model incorrectly?
-* What ambiguity will show up 10,000 times a day?
+* What ambiguity will show up in high-volume scenarios?
 * What context will humans over-trust?

 Then encode those risks **into the context itself** as structural defaults.